jow-/ucode/README.md

 #### 6.40. `type(x)`

-Returns the type of the given value which might be one of `function`, `object`, `array`, `double`, `int` or `bool`.
+Returns the type of the given value as string which might be one of `"function"`, `"object"`, `"array"`, `"double"`, `"int"` or `"bool"`.

 Returns `null` when no value or `null` is passed.

 #### 6.41. `uchr(n1, ...)`

-Converts each given numeric value to an utf8 escape sequence and return the resulting string.
-Invalid numeric values or values outside the range `0` .. `0x10FFFF` are represented by the unicode replacement character `0xFFFD`.
+Converts each given numeric value to an utf8 escape sequence and returns the resulting string.
+Invalid numeric values or values outside the range `0` ..
+`0x10FFFF` are represented by the unicode replacement character `0xFFFD`.

 ```javascript
 uchr(0x2600, 0x26C6, 0x2601);  // "☀⛆☁"